peranakanfrancis/mary/content/en/home/skills.md

 # A Skills section created with the Featurette widget.
 widget = "featurette"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 30  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 30  # Order that this section will appear.

-title = "Fundraising"
-subtitle = "To cater for an even larger community that is expected to expand further due to the housing developments and the new township that is emerging in area close to the parish. ([Read more](project/fundraising-for-new-church))"
+title = "Progress of Fundraising for New Church" subtitle = "To cater for an even larger community that is expected to expand further due to the housing developments and the new township that is emerging in area close to the parish. ([Read more](project/fundraising-for-new-church))"

 # Showcase personal skills or business features.